 When your child enrolls at Moorestown Friends School, you become part of the community, too.

 Parent Council is the primary organization which oversees and organizes parent involvement.
-Working closely with the MFS administration, Parent Council leaders and volunteers seek to create opportunities for all parents to contribute their diverse talents to the school community by working on various committees and attending fundraising events, workshops, discussion groups, and other activities.
+Working closely with the MFS administration, Parent Council leaders and volunteers seek to create opportunities for all parents and guardians to contribute their diverse talents to the school community by working on various committees and attending fundraising events, workshops, discussion groups, and other activities.

 Two sets of families from each grade work closely with the classroom teachers, especially in the Lower School, to offer assistance throughout the year.

-Each summer, parents volunteer to contact and welcome families who are new to the school.
+Parents volunteer to contact and welcome families who are new to the school.